Garshers/Stock-App/README.md

 - [Not implemented] Allows users to search for stocks by symbol.
 - Creates charts of historical stock prices.
 - Displays key financial metrics.
-- [Not implemented] Provides a dashboard for portfolio display.
-(If implemented)
+- Provides a dashboard for portfolio display.
 - [Not implemented] Manages user authentication and authorization.

 ---